imattman/concurrent-worker-go/README.md

-# simple-task-worker
+# Concurrent task worker
-Simple concurrent task worker in Go
+Example Go command line app that uses concurrent task workers.

 Credit for inspiration of Go implementation goes to [John Graham-Cumming][1] and his talk at [dotGo 2014][2] ([video][3]).